Cat Vomiting: What’s Occasional, What’s Serious, and When to Call the Vet

 Sudden food changes can keep the stomach irritated.
 For the first day, the goal is gentle and consistent, not experimental.

-Step 3: A short pause from food
+Step 3: Use food cautiously

 Step 4: Restart with tiny meals